 Waflz is designed from the ground up to deliver high performance and multitenancy.
 When necessary, the design traded performance over flexibility.
 Ultimately, waflz supports a restricted subset of ModSecurity capabilities.
 For example, for security and performance reasons, some ModSecurity directives like SecRemoteRules and inspectFile were deemed unsuitable for running on the edge.

 The engine can be configured with rules in either ModSecurity format or JSON.
 The entire WAF product was designed to be “API-first.”
-To this end, waflz provides first-class support for JSON as both inputs and outputs.
+To this end, waflz provides first-class JSON support as inputs and outputs.
 Waflz uses Google Protocol buffers internally to represent both configuration (including rules) and alert formats.
-Choosing Protocol buffers allow for interoperability with JSON inputs and outputs, as well as adding strictly typed schemas for both.
+Choosing Protocol buffers allow for interoperability with JSON inputs and outputs and adding strictly typed schemas for both.

 Waflz also has built-in features that make validating engine behavior and testing one-off ModSecurity rules easier, eliminating the need for a complex standalone test harness.

-Waflz is part of our CDN technology stack and can operate at massive scale while enabling efficient granular rule testing and customization.
-Despite the challenges for CDN application, ModSecurity and the new libmodsecurity are fantastic, flexible libraries that are ideal for many use cases.
-Indeed, in the process of developing waflz, we’ve contributed back to ModSecurity development.
+Waflz is part of our CDN technology stack and can operate at a massive scale while enabling efficient granular rule testing and customization.
+Despite the challenges for CDN applications, ModSecurity and the new libmodsecurity are fantastic, flexible libraries ideal for many use cases.
+Indeed, in developing waflz, we’ve contributed back to ModSecurity development.
 The new WAF engine has been running in production globally for more than a year, concurrently supporting and protecting thousands of different client configurations without any loss in performance.